exanauts/ExaModels.jl/README.md

 ExaModels.jl is different from other algebraic modeling tools, such as [JuMP](https://github.com/jump-dev/JuMP.jl) or [AMPL](https://ampl.com/), in the following ways:
 - **Modeling Interface**: ExaModels.jl enforces users to specify the model equations always in the form of `Generator`s.
 This allows ExaModels.jl toarallel [reverse-mode automatic differentiation]()**ructure in the model equations.
+- **Performance**: ExaModels.jl compiles (via Julia's compiler) derivative evaluation codes that are specific to each computation pattern, based on reverse-mode automatic differentiation.
+This makes the speed of derivative evaluation (even on the CPU) significantly faster than other existing tools.
-- **Performance**: ExaModels.jl compiles uate derivatives either on multi-core CPUs or GPU accelerators.
+- **Portability**: ExaModels.jl can evaluate derivatives on GPU accelerators.
 The code is currently only tested for NVIDIA GPUs, but GPU code is implemented mostly based on the portable programming paradigm, [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).
 In the future, we are interested in supporting Intel, AMD, and Apple GPUs.

 ## Quick Start
 ### Installation